exonum/exonum-doc/src/advanced/consensus/requests.md

   and the timeout.
 A list of nodes that have all transactions (if it exists) should be copied from the `RequestState` before deletion.
-- If the node does not have certain transactions from this `Propose`, it initiates sending `RequestTransactions`.
+- If the node does not have certain transactions from this `Propose`, it initiates sending `RequestTransactions` to the author of `Propose`.

 ### Receiving `Prevote`

-- If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose`.
+- If the node does not have a corresponding `Propose`, it initiates sending `RequestPropose` to the author of `Prevote`.
-- If the node has `Propose` but not all transactions, it initiates sending `RequestTransactions` (only for those unknown transactions for which the request has not yet been sent ).
+- If the node has `Propose` but not all transactions, it initiates sending `RequestTransactions` to the author of `Prevote` (only for those unknown transactions for which the request has not yet been sent ).
 - If the sender specified `lock_round`, which is greater than the stored
-  [Proof-of-Lock (PoL)](consensus-details.md#definitions), node initiates sending `RequestPrevotes` for the proposal, mentioned at the received locked `Prevote`.
+  [Proof-of-Lock (PoL)](consensus-details.md#definitions), node initiates sending `RequestPrevotes` for the proposal to the author of `Prevote`, mentioned at the received locked `Prevote`.
 - If the node have formed +2/3 `Prevote` messages, it deletes the data for the corresponding request `RequestPrevotes` and timeouts, if the node requested them earlier.